ShaokangZhang/SeqSero2_new/README.md

 1. [Python 3](https://www.python.org/downloads/);

 **(B) allele based mode** (if users want to extract serotype determinant alleles), which applies a hybrid approach of reads-mapping and micro-assembly.
+No need to install below dependencies if you just want to use k-mer mode.

 Allele mode depends on: